 Curtis: And Rich?

 Rich: You know, I said at the top of the podcast that pivot and adapt were my two new favorite words.
 I’m going to add a third, and that’s opportunity.
 Look for the opportunity in this.
 Unless you were completely unaffected by it, don’t come out of the other side of the COVID shutdown doing the same things that you’ve always done.
 Look for the gaps that left your organization vulnerable and fill them.
 Look for ways to connect to your donors better and do those things.
 Use this as an opportunity to change for the better.

 Curtis: That wraps up our conversation on fundraising during COVID-19.
 Thanks to the panel for sharing their insights and expertise.
 If you liked this episode, please subscribe in Apple Podcasts, Spotify, Google Podcasts, or your favorite podcast app.
 And leave us a review.
-We also invite you to explore our growing library of online courses, whitepapers, infographics, and blog articles in the Learn section of the IPM website.
-That address is ipmadvancement.com/learn.
+We also invite you to explore our growing library of online courses, whitepapers, infographics, and blog articles in the Resources section of the IPM website.
+That address is ipmadvancement.com/resources.
 Thanks for listening, and we’ll see you next time.